Privacy Policy

 We use a number of consultants and agencies that may, in the course of their duties, have limited access to PI and/or PHI we hold.
 These include computer consultants, office security and maintenance, bookkeepers and accountants, a file storage company, temporary workers to cover holidays and illness, credit card companies, website managers, cleaners and our landlord.
 We restrict their access to any PI and/or PHI we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles and where appropriate or required, have contractual provisions to ensure that your PI and PHI is properly safeguarded.
 However, please note that no contract or contractual provision can override any laws applicable in Canada or any other jurisdiction.

-If your PI or PHI is stolen, lost, or accessed by unauthorized persons, we will notify you at first reasonable opportunity.
+If your PI or PHI is stolen, lost, or accessed by unauthorized persons, we will notify you at first reasonable opportunity as required under applicable laws.

 You have the following rights with respect to your PI and PHI: